Erbar

-In typography, Erbar or Erbar-Grotesk is a sans-serif typeface in the geometric style, one of the first designs of this kind released as type.
+Erbar or Erbar-Grotesk is a sans-serif typeface in the geometric style, one of the first designs of this kind released as type.
 Designer Jakob Erbar's aim was to design a printing type which would be free of all individual characteristics, possess thoroughly legible letter forms, and be a purely typographic creation.
-His conclusion was that this could only work if the type form was developed from a fundamental element, the circle.
+He concluded that this could only work if the type form was developed from a fundamental element, the circle.
 Erbar-Grotesk was developed in stages; Erbar wrote that he had originally sketched out the design in 1914 but had been prevented from working on it due to the war.
 The original version of Erbar was released in 1926, following Erbar's "Phosphor" titling capitals of 1922 which are very similar in design.

+The typeface first explored Bauhaus geometric letterforms with centered text and compact layouts.
+Under Jakob Erbar's influence, it then evolved to look similar to Bauhaus principles and asymmetrical design of New Typography.

 Font

 Erbar was originally cast by the Ludwig & Mayer foundry of Frankfurt, Germany, with machine composition matrices later being offered by German and then American Linotype.
 Erbar was later exported to the United States and sold by the Continental Type Founders Association.
 A digital version is sold today by Linotype.

 Erbar was cast in four weights with italic and condensed faces.
 Other variants were offered: